 “We recognise that less is more, but finding the balance can be difficult.
 By having professional designers involved in creating our design plans and concepts, Stonewood Homes makes it easier for the customer, offering them innovative solutions and ideas.”

 Peter highlights the functionality of kitchens being of great importance.
 The butler’s pantry has become a popular addition to the kiwi kitchen, not because everyone suddenly has a butler, but because they are a great way of keeping kitchen clutter and mess out of sight.
 This has growing importance as people continue to embrace open-plan homes.

 “We put careful thought and consideration into the zones in the house and how they are going to work in family situations,” explains Peter.
 “Every part of the home should be enjoyable and liveable, so we try to minimise less important spaces, such as hallways.”

 At Stonewood Homes, it is the optional extras, in terms of architectural features such as high ceilings and atmospheric fireplaces, which can set your home apart from the rest and lend it real personality and individuality.

-Taking the street appeal and interior ambience of a home from ordinary to outstanding can be expensive if not thought through properly.
-The team at Stonewood Homes come with years of experience of how to achieve your goals and are there to help.
+Taking the street appeal and interior ambiance of a home from ordinary to outstanding can be expensive if not thought through properly.
+The team at Stonewood Homes comes with years of experience in how to achieve your goals and is there to help.
 Something first home buyers, in particular, find valuable, according to Warwick Isaacs.

 Talking specifically about the house plans created and designed for Stonewood, Peter Mannion says,